boannas/lab/lab4/Part2/Lab4_2.md

     -Pop : pop at top

-    -Peek : what is the first node
+    -Peek : what is the Last node
 ```

 ---